-If you especially like or dislike anything about this document, please feel free to e-mail your comments to Techpubs.webadmin@genesyslab.com.
+If you especially like or dislike anything about this document, feel free to e-mail your comments to Techpubs.webadmin@genesyslab.com.

 You can comment on what you regard as specific errors or omissions, and on the accuracy, organization, subject matter, or completeness of this document.
-Please limit your comments to the information in this document only and to the way in which the information is presented.
-Speak to Genesys Technical Support if you have suggestions about the product itself.
+Please limit your comments to the scope of this document only and to the way in which the information is presented.
+Contact your Genesys Account Representative or Genesys Technical Support if you have suggestions about the product itself.